jsitarski/bindata/manual.md

 ### Hidden fields

-The typical way to view the contents of a BinData record is to call `#snapshot` or `#inspect`.
+The typical way to view the contents of aJBinData record is to call `#snapshot` or `#inspect`.
 This gives all fields and their values.
 The `hide` keyword can be used to prevent certain fields from appearing in this output.
 This removes clutter and allows the developer to focus on what they are currently interested in.

-    class Testing < BinData::Record
+    class Testing < JBinData::Record
       hide :a, :b
       string :a, :read_length => 10
       string :b, :read_length => 10